oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 \*_impl.i
 ---------

+In the directory structure of the ``Abc`` algorithm, there are files with a `_impl.i` suffix.
-Those files contain the implementations of the computational functions defined in `*_kernel.h` files.
+These files contain the implementations of the computational functions defined in the files with a `_kernel.h` suffix.
-Here is a variant of ``method1`` imlementation for ``Abc`` training algorithm that does not contain any instruction set specific code.
+Here is a variant of ``method1`` implementation for ``Abc`` training algorithm that does not contain any instruction set specific code.
 The implementation is located in the file `abc_classification_train_method1_impl.i`:

 .. include:: ../includes/cpu_features/abc-classification-train-method1-impl.rst